linzhangUCA/3421tpl-sense_distance/README.md

    3. (20%) Drive forward.
 Stop when distance to the wall is 0.25 +/- 0.1 meters.
    4. (20%) Drive backward.
 Stop when distance to the wall is 0.5 +/- 0.1 meters.

+> Hints:
+> 1. Find an appropriate speed for your robot.
-> Hint: you may need to use different duty cycles on the wheels so that your robot can drive straight lines.
+> 2. You may need to use different duty cycles on the wheels so that your robot can drive straight.

 2. (20%) Upload a video which records the robot's back and forth movement.